-The most significant development of the year is that a Public Service Mutual called Enable Leisure and Culture now runs WBC Leisure and cultural facilities.
+The most significant development of the year is that WBC Leisure and cultural facilities are now run by a Public Service Mutual called Enable Leisure and Culture.
 This will be the case for the next four years, after which Enable will have to compete for future contracts.
 This had been planned for some time and went live on 1 October 2015.
 Enable's aim, and that of WBC, is business as usual, with the same staff as now.
 More information can be found on the WBC website.